First Year Experience

 - Relax and have fun away from campus

 48HOURS is held at an off-campus location full of New England charm.
 You will be with one hundred of your classmates from both Newton and Upper campuses.

 What do former participants have to say?

 How can alumni and friends of BC help?
-Recently, BC's Development Office has made it possible for alumni and other BC supporters to earmark all or part of their donations to BC specifically for 48HOURS.
+Recently, Boston College's Development Office has made it possible for alumni and other BC supporters to earmark all or part of their donations to Boston College specifically for 48HOURS.
 These donations have helped immensely.
 For example, they have made it possible to hire a much needed intern and, more importantly, to offer scholarships to students with financial need.
-Donations to 48HOURS can be made through the link above.
+Donations to 48HOURS can be made through the image below.